jayabalandevops/ci-cd-1/README.md

 # Web Application in CI-CD

 This is a simple web application using java and jsp.
-This is used in the demonstration of development of java web applications.
+This is used in the demonstration of CI CD pipeline job.

   Below are the steps required to get this working on a base linux system.